patrickdk77/nginx-acme/README.md

 **Context:** acme_issuer

-Agree to the terms under which the ACME server is to be used.
+Agrees to the terms of service under which the ACME server will be used.

-Some servers require the user to agree with the terms of service before registering an account.
-The text is usually available on the ACME server's website and the URL will be printed to the error log if necessary.
+Some servers require accepting the terms of service before account registration.
+The terms are usually available on the ACME server's website and the URL will be printed to the error log if necessary.

 ### acme_shared_zone